 Now read James 1:17 Talk about the “good and perfect gifts” that God has given each of us.

-- Bring gifts and cards for someone (children in the hospital, those in the military, someone who might need to have their day brightened) and spend time wrapping the gifts and making or writing cards.
+- LIFE APPLICATION: Provide gifts and cards for someone (children in the hospital, those in the military, who might need to have their day brightened) and spend time wrapping the gifts and making or writing cards.

 Singing does not have to be a performance.
 Don’t take yourself too seriously.
 In the privacy of your own home or within a small group allow yourself to just be genuine and enjoy the experience together.